 04.03 Analysis Procedures

-The procedures for the Fire Protection SDP Phase 1 and Phase 2 analyses are provided in Appendix F, including its associated attachments.
+The procedures for the Fire Protection SDP Phase 1 and Phase 2 analyses are provided in IMC 0609 Appendix F, including its associated attachments.
 These procedures are intended to serve as essentially stand-alone working application tools and guidance.
 The procedures include an expanded description of each analysis step and the supporting information required to complete each step.
 Attachments to the Appendix F procedures provide additional details and guidance required for completion of specific analysis steps.
 Worksheets for managing and documenting the analysis are also provided.

-This document is intended to provide supplemental guidance to support implementation of the Appendix F procedures.
-In particular, the information in 5 provides additional discussion intended to enhance the analyst’s understanding of the procedures.
+This document is intended to provide supplemental guidance to support implementation of the IMC 0609 Appendix F procedures.
+In particular, the information in Section 0308.03F-05 provides additional discussion intended to enhance the analyst’s understanding of the procedures.
+Section 0308.03F-05 also includes a set of examples illustrating how to the use the tables and plots in IMC 0609 Appendix F Attachment 8.
 The text focuses on expanded discussions on the intent of each analysis step, and on the relationships between steps.
-6 of this document provides basis discussions supporting each step in the analysis procedure.
+Section 0308.03F-06 of this document provides basis discussions supporting each step in the analysis procedure.

 04.04 Flexibility in Exercising the Analysis Procedures